-Over a 12 month period, after digitising the sending and receiving of new ‘matters’ to new and current clients, The Law Firm has made the following savings:
+Over a 12 month period, after digitising the sending and receiving of new ‘matters’ to new and current clients, The Law Firm made some significant savings.

 E-Sign provides a secure digital identification embedded into an electronic signature that is unique to both the signatory and the document.
 The document is then securely stored within an encrypted document storage facility located in the UK.

 The Law Firm digitised their document processes with a focus on the digital sending of “matters” to new and current clients, including the Terms of Business and the Letter of Engagement.
 To achieve this they used E-Sign (UK) Ltd.

 A major issue in the legal sector is the administrative time, cost and effort to produce paper-based documents, and the delay in clients returning the signed document.

 When organisations digitise the document process, it can result in a 30-50% increase in process productivity and a 3 to 10 fold reduction in turnaround time.
 The new document process with use of electronic signatures follows the flow chart below, where the turnaround time is between 1 and 3 days.